DIAGNijmegen/website-content/content/pages/news/monthly_news_march.md

 picture: news/monthly_news2.png
 groups: diag
 description: Welcome to the first edition of the Diagnostic Image Analysis Group monthly news update!

+## New DIAG members

+We are thrilled to welcome the following new members to DIAG:

+- [member/carlijn-lems]
+- [member/hartmut-haentze]
+- [member/joske-van-der-zande]
+- [member/judith-grolleman]
+- [member/Karlijn-Bok]
+- [member/roland-nemeth]
+- [member/sandrine-nugteren]

 ## Awards and grants

 - [member/jeroen-van-der-laak], [member/geert-litjens], and [member/francesco-ciompi] were awarded the **2024 Ammodo Science Award** for groundbreaking research.
 Read more about this achievement in [this news item](https://www.diagnijmegen.nl/news/2024-ammodo-science-award/).

 - [member/francesco-ciompi], alongside Marloes Groot and Jan Willem Duitman, has also secured a grant through the Open Technology Programme from the **NWO domain of Applied and Technical Sciences**.
 This funding supports their collaborative research project ["DoPredict: Dynamic 3D Biopsy Based Response to Treatment Prediction"](https://vu.nl/en/news/2024/nwo-open-technology-program-grant-for-dopredict), led by Prof. Marloes Groot.
 The project aims to develop a system for predicting treatment outcomes in lung diseases by testing various medications on small tissue samples from patients.

+## Upcoming events

+Stay tuned for upcoming events where our team will be presenting our research findings and engaging with the broader medical imaging community.
+Here are some events to mark on your calendar:

+- **The inaugural lecture by Professor Geert Litjens:** [member/geert-litjens] will deliver his inaugural lecture  on Thursday, April 4th, at 3:45 PM.
+He will speak about AI for medical image analysis in pathology and radiology during his lecture, which is titled: "Van tweede viool naar eenmansband: de toekomst van medische AI”.

+- **DIAG Day:** The 5-weekly DIAG Day for all DIAG members will take place on April 10th (Update: this DIAG day is cancelled).

+Stay tuned for more exciting updates in the months ahead!

 ## Highlighted publications

 We are excited to share some of our recent publications!